bbc/lrud/README.md

 ## Registering a node

-A node can be added to the navigation tree by calling 'register' with the id of the node
+A node can be added to the navigation tree by calling `navigation.register` with the id of the node

 ```js
 navigation.register('root')